Woman says forced as minor into sex with Prince Andrew; allegations denied

 Epstein is no longer jailed and listed St. Thomas in the U.S. Virgin Islands as his permanent residence in 2013, his most recent Florida sex offender filing.

-The scandal has long dogged Andrew, 54, the divorced second son of the Queen.
+The scandal has long dogged Andrew, 54, the divorced second son of Queen Elizabeth.
 He publicly acknowledged he made a mistake after a photograph of him with Epstein in New York was published in a British tabloid in December 2010.
 The former investment banker was then a registered sex offender.

 (Additional reporting by Stephen Addison in London Editing by Colleen Jenkins, Bernard Orr)